OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-26.md

 ## 1 Samuel 26:15

-So David said to Abner,
+So David addressed Abner,
 “Are you not a man?
 And who is like you in Israel?
-Why then have you not guarded your lord the king?
+Why then have you not protected your lord the king?
-For one of the people came to destroy the king your lord.
+For one of the people came to harm the king your lord.

 ## 1 Samuel 26:16